Iana-Kasimova-TR/near-duplicate-text-detection-service/README.md

    - normalises + tokenises the draft,
    - computes a SimHash fingerprint and an embedding *once*,
    - compares the draft against the cached corpus using **BM25 → SimHash → embeddings**.
 2. If the draft survives those checks, it’s added to the in-memory cache (SimHash + embedding).
-BM25 is still rebuilt by default, but you can defer that by setting `recompute_index=False` and refreshing in a nightly batch.
+BM25 is still rebuilt by default, but you can defer that by setting `recompute_index=False` and refreshing in a nightly batch(so that to tackle the issue with high computational costs for reindex BM25)
 3. Should the draft be rejected (duplicates found), nothing is persisted.

 So the editor always gets real-time feedback before publishing, without waiting for a nightly sweep.